 Apart from updating Raspi-config, the RetroPie packages should also be updated from time to time.

-From the RetroPie-Setup Script go to Update all installed packages and follow the prompts.
+To update the RetroPie-Setup Script and Linux packages, choose Update from the RetroPie-Setup Script and follow the prompts.

 Adding packages